erikhinderer/confluent/connect/nat2onprem/README.md

 sudo ./nat2onprem.sh -i eth0 -f 1433 -a myonpremdb.mydomain.com -b 1433
 ```
 5. Ensure egress networking is configured in Confluent Cloud for Connectors.
-7. Deploy the Confluent Cloud Connector using the IP address of the Linux VM as it's target.
+7. Deploy the Confluent Cloud Connector using the IP address of the Linux VM as it's target with the appropriate database port.
 8. Check the Confluent Cloud Connector message count to verify operation.

 *Both VPC Peering and PrivateLink connections are supported